 Specify your AccessKey and your Account to connect.
 Set the Account property to the Storage Account Name and set AccessKey to one of the Access Keys.
 Either the Primary or Secondary Access Keys can be used.
 To obtain these values, navigate to the Storage Accounts blade in the Azure portal.
 You can obtain the access key by selecting your account and clicking Access Keys in the Settings section.

-After creating a DSN, follow the steps below to connect to the Azure Table DSN from Power BI Desktop:
+After creating an ODBC DSN, follow the steps below to connect to the Azure Table ODBC DSN from Power BI Desktop:

-Click Edit to edit the query.
-The table you imported is displayed in the Query Editor.
-In the Query Editor, you can enrich your local copy of Azure Table data with other data sources, pivot Azure Table columns, and more.
+Click Transform Data to edit the query.
+The table you imported is displayed in the Power Query Editor.
+In the Power Query Editor, you can enrich your local copy of Azure Table data with other data sources, pivot Azure Table columns, and more.
 Power BI detects each column's data type from the Azure Table metadata retrieved by the driver.

 Power BI records your modifications to the query in the Applied Steps section, adjusting the underlying data retrieval query that is executed to the remote Azure Table data.
 When you click Close and Apply, Power BI executes the data retrieval query.